top of page

 Many parents wonder:

-• What age do kids usually get braces?
+• What age do kids get braces?

 What Is the Average Age for Braces for Kids?